chorobaev/smart-house/README.md

 This tutorial supposes that Arduino IDE is ready to use on your computer.
 Our first step is to make  ESP8266 be able to operate in two different modes: Wi-Fi station, Wi-Fi access point.
 In  `Tools > Board`, make sure that the needed module was chosen.
 We need a Node MCU 1.0 (ESP-12E module).
-After a successful connection to ESP-8266 from Arduino IDE clone the repository from the link https://github.com/chorobaev/smart-house-esp8266-arduino.
+After a successful connection to ESP-8266 from Arduino IDE go to the _arduino_ folder of the repository and open the file smart_house.ino.
 When you open the smart_house.ino file via Arduino IDE you see something like below at the beginning of the file.
     ```
     #define FIREBASE_HOST "FIREBASE-HOST-URL"
     #define FIREBASE_AUTH "FIREBASE-AUTH-TOKEN"
     ```
-   Here you should replace `“FIREBASE-HOST-URL”` with your firebase project’s URL and `“FIREBASE-AUTH-TOKEN”` with your firebase projects’s auth token.
+   Here you should replace `“FIREBASE-HOST-URL”` with your firebase project’s URL and `“FIREBASE-AUTH-TOKEN”` with your firebase project’s auth token.
 They can be found on your projects setting page as below.

    ![firebase_settings](./images/Screen1.png)